Overview of Government

 But mostly, I want your students to view each book as a delight and a gift, as I do.

-For Language Arts, this program includes, as always, literary analysis.
+For Language Arts, this course includes, as always, literary analysis.
 Also short daily writing assignments working through William Zinsser's On Writing Well.

 Estimated daily time for American Literature: Student: 1 hr.